Big Time in Hollywood, FL

 Big Time in Hollywood, FL is an American sitcom created and written by Alex Anfanger and Dan Schimpf.

+Production

-A 10-episode first season was ordered by the American cable television network Comedy Central, which premiered on March 25, 2015.
+In December 2014, it was announced a 10-episode first season was ordered by the American cable television network Comedy Central, which would premiere on March 25, 2015.

 Comedy Central made no official cancellation statement; however, on September 25, 2015, series star Lenny Jacobson confirmed that there would not be a second season.